draftedus/tangram/linear/README.md

 `y_predict = bias + weights • feature_values`

-where weights and feature_values are both vectors of length n and
+where `weights` and `feature_values` are both vectors of length n and
 • is the dot-product.

 ## Example

 Imagine we are trying to predict the price of a house.
-We have two features, the number of bedrooms, the total square footage and whether or not the house has a garage.
+We have three features, the number of bedrooms, the total square footage and whether or not the house has a garage.

 _Features_: `number_of_bedrooms`, `total_square_feet`, `has_garage`.